The hypothalamic-pituitary-adrenal (HPA) axis

 Cortisol is the most abundant endogenous glucocorticoid in the human body.
 It plays an important function in regulating physiological processes, including1,2:

-When left untreated over a long period of time, excess cortisol can negatively affect the body and cause multisystemic dysfunction, including increased risk for cardiovascular disease.3,4
+Left untreated, over time, excess cortisol can negatively affect the body and cause multisystemic dysfunction, including increased risk for cardiovascular disease.3,4

 The normal production of cortisol is controlled by the HPA axis, a negative feedback loop that adapts to multiple factors2,5

 *ACTH also stimulates the release of DHEAS into the bloodstream.
-Low-serum DHEAS levels have been shown to be a marker of excess cortisol in people with ACTH-independent hypercortisolism.6
+Low-serum DHEAS levels have been shown to be a marker of excess cortisol in patients with ACTH-independent hypercortisolism.6

 Hypercortisolism occurs when the body is exposed to high levels of cortisol.
 There are 2 general causes of endogenous hypercortisolism.5